Listening Lessons: Reading Aloud and the Politics of Attention, 1800-1932

 My current book project considers that most popular of Victorian evening entertainments, reading aloud, from the perspective of listeners--especially the rowdy and intractable ones.
 Proponents of mass literacy recommended reading aloud as a safe mode of encountering text for the century’s so-called “new readers”: women, children, and workers.
-Household reading distracted the working man from the drink and radical politics tempting him at the pub; allowed parents to censor their children’s reading material; and prevented women from poring over novels alone, thus neglecting the duties of hearth and home.
-Yet the fiction of the period, I find, consistently portrays reading aloud as operating contrary to its ostensible aims: inspiring new temptations, awakening illicit curiosities, and causing women to snore in the face of their husbands’ pedantry.
+Yet I find that the literature of the period does not portray reading aloud as "safe" at all.

 Listening Lessons surveys fiction's unruly listeners: tired laborers who zone out while listening to the Bible, women who fall asleep to their husbands' Shakespeare delivery, and children who eavesdrop on their parents reading the newspaper's sex scandals.
 I study how novelists deploy these listeners as part of a larger campaign to articulate the novel's cultural function--and its capacity to shape our habits and hierarchies of attention.